-The impacts of the DOL Fiduciary Rule & how advisors can adapt.
+Impacts of the DOL Fiduciary Rule & How Advisors Can Adapt

 On April 6, 2016, The US Department of Labor released its much debated “Conflict of Interest Rule”, broadening the definition of “investment advice fiduciary” under the Employee Retirement Income Security Act of 1974 (ERISA), thus transforming the landscape for retirement investment advice for years to come.

 On its face, the concept behind this rule – more commonly known as “the Fiduciary Rule” – is a laudable one: anyone providing advice about the management of retirement assets must act in his or her client’s best interest.
 Previously, advisors were permitted to provide counsel while receiving commissions – a compensation model steeped in potential conflict and prone to misuse.

 The Fiduciary Rule’s enforcement of a higher standard is a step forward for all Americans hoping to secure their financial future.

 However, with change comes challenges.
 It’s no surprise that regulatory shifts are often accompanied by implementation difficulties and operational uncertainty.
 Any established assumptions on distribution, market dynamics, and value to the end-customer must be reassessed.
 Financial institutions that act strategically to understand and navigate the new framework position themselves to capitalize on the initial wave of change.